-Nayaswami Diksha is an Ananda Lightbearer minister and founder/director of Ananda Spiritual Counseling Training, as well as co-director of Ananda Meditation Teacher Training (both offered in-person and online).
-She teaches primarily at The Expanding Light Retreat but her courses and retreats have also taken her across the United States, Canada, Europe, Costa Rica, Israel, and India.
+Nayaswami Diksha is an Ananda Lightbearer minister and the founder and director of Ananda Spiritual Counseling Training, as well as being Co-Director of Ananda Meditation Teacher Training, Diksha instructs The Bhagavad Gita and The Yoga Sutras courses, teaching primarily online with Ananda School of Yoga and Meditation.
+Her courses and retreats have also taken her across the United States and to Canada, Europe, Costa Rica, Israel, and India.

 Articles and Videos

 Dear Subhasish, We need to be practical and creative in finding solutions for daily challenges.
 At Ananda Village in California, people use headphones in group meditations.
 These headphones do not play music — they block out sound, similar to the

 Dear Kavitha, For beginners and even people who have meditated for awhile, practicing with half-open and half-closed eyes is not easy.
 As a beginner, it can distract you from focusing on the meditation technique, and your practice becomes too physical.

 Dear Vishwas, Since I don’t know which breathing exercises you are doing, I can only respond in a general way.
 When you practice any breathing technique, you should not strain or overdo the practice.
 If you are experiencing intense pain,

 Dear Renatha, When you meditate, it is very important to relax first and make an effort without tension.
 I do not know what kind of meditation technique you practice but in general, when you meditate you want to make sure